 - Pillows and bedding you can’t wash in hot water

 According to the Asthma and Allergy Foundation of America, eight out of 10 people in the United States are exposed to dust mites.
-Improving the quality of the air in your indoor spaces can diminish allergy and asthma irritations.
+Improving the caliber of the air in your indoor spaces can diminish allergy and asthma irritations.
 The Environmental Protection Agency recommends three ways you can improve indoor air quality including:

 - Control your contact with indoor airborne allergens

 - Ventilate your indoor areas well

 - Use air cleaners to clean indoor air

 So how should you go about removing dust mites and filtering out pollen, dust and other harmful bacteria infecting your living space?
 High-efficiency whole-home air filters will clear away pollen and other harmful particles from the indoor air and whole-home air purifiers can help purify the air.
 But to reduce or eliminate problems with dust mites you will need a different plan of attack.
 Dust mites generally thrive in warm, damp environments, making the summer months ideal for them.
 However, central air conditioners cool and dehumidify the home and will help control dust mites.
 During the summer months is also when air conditioners are running in homes, so a properly operating central air conditioner will diminish the impact of dust mites.
 However, when homeowners shut down their air conditioners in the early fall, relative humidity generally rises, which constructs a positive breeding field for dust mites.
 Dust mites are also stirred up and blown throughout your home when you first turn on your furnace on to heat your home in the fall.

 Improving your home’s indoor air quality is not as daunting as it may sound.
 Service Experts has several selections for contending with allergy-inducing pollution inside your home.